DanWahlin/Observable-Store/README.md

 | ----------------------------------------------|-------------------------------------------------------------------------------------------------------------------
 | `getState() : any`                              | Retrieve store's state.
 If using TypeScript (optional) then the state type defined when the store was created will be returned rather than `any`.
 | `setState(state: any, action: string) : any`    | Set store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
 The latest store state is returned.
 | `stateChanged: Observable`                      | Subscribe to store changes.
-Returns an RxJS Observable.
+Returns an RxJS Observable containing the current store state.
+If the `includeStateChangesOnSubscribe` setting is true you'll get back an object containing `state` (which has the current store state) and `stateChanges` (which has the individual properties/data that were changed in the store).
 | `stateHistory: any`                             | Retrieve state history (assumes trackStateHistory setting was set on store)

 Note that TypeScript types are used to describe parameters and return types above.
 TypeScript is not required to use Observable Store though.